-First, Vazquez-Carmona argues that because the coroner did not testify, the State presented no evidence how Goulding "could have received the fatal injuries documented in the autopsy."
-He contends that when the trial judge found him guilty, the trial court relied on the parties' unsupported statements that Goulding died of multiple blunt force injuries from being struck by Pulliam's black van.
-But as previously discussed, at trial, the parties agreed to admit the coroner's autopsy report into evidence without requiring testimony from the coroner to introduce the report into evidence.
 Also, Vazquez-Carmona has never disputed the coroner's finding that Goulding died of multiple blunt force injuries.
 So, to the extent that Vazquez-Carmona complains that no evidence showed how Goulding received her fatal injuries because the coroner never testified regarding them, Vazquez-Carmona's complaints are baseless.
-Indeed, his complaints are disingenuous, to say the least, because the parties agreed to admit the autopsy report into evidence without requiring testimony from the coroner to introduce the report into evidence.
+Besides, his complaints are disingenuous, to say the least, because the parties agreed to admit the autopsy report into evidence without requiring testimony from the coroner to introduce the report into evidence.
 So, when considering the evidence in the light most favorable to the State, a rational fact-finder could have concluded that Goulding died of multiple blunt force injuries by relying on the coroner's autopsy report, confirming these blunt force injuries to her body.

 Second, Vazquez-Carmona questions how his conduct could have resulted in Goulding's death because Detective Sluder testified that Goulding's white van was not involved in either the first or second collision.
 Sluder's exact testimony was that two crashes occurred and Goulding's van "was not involved in either of the crashes."
 He never testified that the second crash could not have caused Goulding's death.
-Also, Sluder testified that the force of Vazquez-Carmona's silver truck crashing into Pulliam's black van pushed Pulliam's black van 25 feet down the road.
+Also, Sluder testified that the force of Vazquez-Carmona's silver truck colliding into Pulliam's black van pushed Pulliam's black van 25 feet north on the road.
 While testifying about this second crash, the State admitted exhibit 8 into evidence, which Sluder stated was an accurate description of the collision location.
-Appellant courts do not consider evidence that is not properly added to the appellate record.
-Nevertheless, even if we were to consider Vazquez-Carmona's attached exhibit, this photograph clearly shows that Pulliam's black van was near Goulding's white van.
+Exhibit 8 has now been properly added to the appellate record.
+Nevertheless, exhibit 8, a photograph, clearly shows that Pulliam's black van was very near Goulding's white van after Vazquez-Carmona's silver truck had crashed into Pulliam's black van.
 Also, it seems that there is debris directly behind Goulding's white van.
 Hence, in the light most favorable to the State, there was evidence that the powerful force of Vazquez-Carmona's silver truck colliding into Pulliam's black van injured Goulding, which then caused her death.

 Third, most of Vazquez-Carmona's arguments concern the State not presenting more eyewitness evidence of Goulding's death.
-Vazquez-Carmona stresses that Pulliam did not see Goulding after she walked east towards the grassy area.
+Vazquez-Carmona stresses that Pulliam did not see Goulding after she walked eastward towards the grassy area.
 He complains that there was no evidence how Goulding looked "when officers found her, or how she got blunt force injuries."
 Based on this, he concludes that the State presented no "direct evidence" of Goulding's death.
-According to Vazquez-Carmona, this means that insufficient evidence supported his involuntary manslaughter while driving under the influence conviction.
+According to Vazquez-Carmona, this means that insufficient evidence supported his involuntary manslaughter conviction while driving under the influence.